Den7me/Den7me/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Having worked a continuous tender for GoDaddy and A2Hosting I am currently looking for my next position of a Linux System Administrator / Engineer / Web Hosting Technical Support.
+Having worked a continuous tender for GoDaddy and A2Hosting I am currently looking for my next position of a Linux System Administrator / Engineer / Website Administrator / Web Hosting Technical Support.
 Did I say I worked for Google too as an outsourcer?

 Meanwhile I hone and improve my skills.